thepolicylab-projectportals/project-portal-theme/sites/README.md

 ### Add language file

-To customize the language usedin the app, we create a `language.json` file which provides all text blurbs in the app as well as some metadata for the deployment.
+To customize the language used in the app, we create a `language.json` file which provides all text blurbs in the app as well as some metadata for the deployment.
 Copy the `language.json` file from another site to get started and update it as needed.

 ### Add tailwind theme